RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #289, #290, #291

+Changed the Jewel system for BotA, setup a whole capture area system in the middle.
+Also updated the spawn system to dynamically look at the Jewels when it is time for the Setup phase.
+And I still need a spawn system that will allow people to drop out of the sky whenever they respawn.
+Should be awesome when it is ready.
+Oh and I put it in the middle of a large gulch.

 ## #281, #282, #283, #284, #285, #286, #287, #288

 Spent many many sessions, too much, trying to get the dynamic quest system